ogabriel/ogabriel/README.md

 I'm really inclined towards low level programming and web development, because I really think that doing both is really fun.
 So I'm always exercising my C learnings, and currently I'm also learning Rust.
 For web development I'm already inclined towards the languages that I work at Petlove, like Ruby, Elixir and JS.

-I'm also working on my college's final paper (Computer Science).
-Which is a Erlang messaging application.
-Is a working in progress, so I won't spoil anything 👯.

 <!--
 **ogabriel/ogabriel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.